(a short story)

 I didn’t answer right away.
 I watched her—really looked at her.
 She wasn’t guarded, just open in a way that felt rare lately.
 I let the silence settle a moment longer before saying, “When you tore your ACL.”

-“It felt like…” I paused, searching.
-“Like the start of something we didn’t know how to name yet.
-You were in pain.
-Frustrated.
-But it wasn’t just the knee.
-I could feel it, even then.
-Something had shifted.”
+“It felt like…” I paused, reaching for the right words.
+“Like the beginning of something we couldn’t name yet.
+You were in pain, frustrated—but it wasn’t just your knee.
+Even then, I could sense it.
+Something had changed.”

 She gave a small nod, slow and almost imperceptible.